 Deciding to move into a van is a big decision with many factors to consider.

 Like all major decisions, it is best to do research before diving into a large decision, especially when it means changing around your life.
-One of the best ways to do research is by talking with others who have experience, which in this case, means vanlifers who are currently living on the road.
+One of the best ways to do research is by talking with others who have experience, which in this case, means vanlifers who are currently living in a van.
 Our team is filled with individuals who have been on the road for many, many years.
 Even more so, road travel looks different for all of us, varying from part-time to weekenders to full-time.
 We’ve pooled together to share our best advice with you, complete with 10 things you need to know before living in a van.

 1. Don’t buy a vehicle based on trend – buy a vehicle that will suit your personal needs best.